expressjs/cookie-session/README.md

 ##### name

-The name of the cookie to set, defaults to `express:sess`.
+The name of the cookie to set, defaults to `session`.

 ##### keys